lightning/bolts/02-peer-protocol.md

 HTLCs will be added or accepted.

-The `scriptpubkey` forms include only standard forms accepted by the bitcoin network, ensuring that the resulting transaction will propagate to miners.
+The `scriptpubkey` forms include only standard forms accepted by the Bitcoin network, ensuring that the resulting transaction will propagate to miners.

 The `shutdown` response requirement implies that the node sends `update_commit` to commit any outstanding changes before replying, but it could theoretically reconnect instead, which simply erases all outstanding uncommitted changes.